-1.3.1 Information on recognition of overseas flight crew licences and ratings is available from the CAA website (pilots).
+1.3.1 Information on recognition of overseas flight crew licences and ratings is available from the CAA website under the Pilots tab.

-1.4 Operation of NZ Registered Aircraft Overseas
+1.4 Operation of NZ-Registered Aircraft Overseas

 1.4.1 Licensing requirements differ from country to country.
 Therefore, pilots must ensure they comply with the pilot licensing requirements of the country they are operating in (as applicable) and the relevant New Zealand Civil Aviation Rules as appropriate [see rule 61.5(b)].